wvha/taco-truck/README.md

 ## Taco Truck Locator Code Assessment

 View here: https://williamvha.com/taco-truck/#
+[x] Initial load screen presents list of locations
+[x] Clicking on location/address card from list loads a static map with latitude/longitude [x] Clicking "MORE INFO" button loads overlay with more info [x] Clicking "VIEW FULL DETAILS" opens location's url in new window [x] Clicking "DIRECTIONS" opens Google Maps with location's address as endpoint [x] Website adjusts responsively to mobile sizes

+[x] Clicking Truck Locator button displays input field for zip code entry [x] For mobile, map-side has its own "MORE INFO" button

 Taco Truck Co. would like a simple truck locator to be created.
 This locator will show the businesses where the taco trucks are parked in front of.